Dr. Jeremy Kua|

 In particular, we are:

-1. Generating baseline maps for the co-oligomerization of aldehydes, amines and HCN.
+1. Generating baseline maps for the co-oligomerization and reactions of small mlecules involved in prebiotic chemistry.

-2. Studying how environmental changes (pH, concentration, ions, temperature) away from standard conditions perturb the free energies.
+2. Studying how environmental changes (pH, concentration, temperature, presence of ions in solution) away from standard conditions perturb the free energies.

 3. Developing a Group Addivity scheme for free energies of polar organics in aqueous solution.